Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): Merging Abstract Environments

-Our goal is to compute the join of the environments after evaluating both branches.
+In practice, we perform the join in two phases.
+We first compute a pointwise join of the variables in both environments.
+As this pointwise join may produce an ill-formed environment where some borrows and loans are duplicated (see below), we need to chain it with a \emph{collapse} phase, which removes those duplications to produce a well-formed environment.
+The join then collapse operation satisfies the target property; that is, if successful, it produces an environment in relation with the environments before the join (\Theorem{join-collapse-le}).\\

 Formally, we write \joinenv{\Omega}{\Omega'}{\Omega_0}{\Omega_1}{\Omega_2} to denote that the join of environments $\Omega_0$ and $\Omega_1$ yields a new environment $\Omega_2$.
 We define the join operator inductively on the environments.
 The states $\Omega$ and $\Omega'$ on the left of the turnstile correspond to the top-level environments being joined, which might differ from $\Omega_0$ and $\Omega_1$ inside recursive derivations.
 A few specific rules in our complete presentation require access to them, but they can be safely ignored in this section.

 \myparagraph{Joining Values} Joins are computed pointwise: if a variable $x$ is present in both environments, we perform a join on its associated value (\Rule{Join-Var}).
 Value joins are formally defined using the judgement \joinval{\Omega_0}{\Omega_1}{v_0}{v_1}{v}{\overrightarrow{A}}.
 This judgment is similar to the environment join above: it states that merging values $v_0$ and $v_1$ yields a new value $v$, and creates a set of region abstractions $\overrightarrow{A}$ to be added to the current environment.
 When values are the same, for instance $x$ and $y$ in our example above, the join is the identity (\Rule{Join-Same}).
 When values differ but do not contain borrows, loans, or $\bot$, e.g., variable $b$, a fresh symbolic value is returned (\Rule{Join-Symbolic}).